-50. The Project will be a registered managed investment scheme under the Corporations Act 2001.
+49. The Project will be a registered managed investment scheme under the Corporations Act 2001.
 TFS Properties Limited has been issued with an Australian Financial Service Licence 241192 and will be the Responsible Entity for the Project.

-51. The Project will involve establishing an Indian Sandalwood Plantation.
-Approximately 14 years after the Establishment Period the Sandalwood will be Harvested, Processed and then sold.

-52. The Project will be conducted on the land surrounding Kununurra, Western Australia and may also include land in the Burdekin region of northern Queensland.
-All land selected will be deemed suitable in accordance with the TFS Land Selection Policy.

-53. An offer to participate in the Project will be made through a PDS.
-The offer under the PDS is for 3,000 Sandalwood Lots of 0.167 hectares each.
-There is no minimum subscription for the Project.

-54. An entity that participates in the Project as a Grower will do so by acquiring an interest in the Project on or before 30 June 2011 which will consist of a minimum of one Sandalwood Lot.

-55. Applicants execute a Power of Attorney contained in the PDS.
-The Power of Attorney irrevocably appoints the Responsible Entity to execute, on behalf of the Grower, the Constitution, which includes the Lease and Management Agreement and any other documents required to hold an interest in the Project.

-56. The Sandalwood Lots will be planted out with Sandalwood seedlings at a sufficient rate to meet the survival target of 420 Trees per hectare.
+- 50. The Project will involve establishing an Indian Sandalwood Plantation.
+Approximately 14 years after the Establishment Period the Sandalwood will be Harvested, Processed and then sold. - 51.
+The Project will be conducted on the land surrounding Kununurra, Western Australia and may also include land in the Burdekin region of northern Queensland and the Douglas Daly region of the Northern Territory.
+All land selected will be deemed suitable in accordance with the TFS Land Selection Policy. - 52.
+An offer to participate in the Project will be made through a PDS.
+The offer under the PDS is for 4,800 Sandalwood Lots of 0.083 hectares each.
+There is no minimum subscription for the Project. - 53.
+An entity that participates in the Project as a Grower will do so by acquiring an interest in the Project on or before 30 June 2012 which will consist of a minimum of one Sandalwood Lot. - 54.
+Applicants execute a Power of Attorney contained in the PDS.
+The Power of Attorney irrevocably appoints the Responsible Entity to execute, on behalf of the Grower, the Constitution, which includes the Lease and Management Agreement and any other documents required to hold an interest in the Project. - 55.
+The Sandalwood Lots will be planted out with Sandalwood seedlings at a sufficient rate to meet the survival target of 420 Trees per hectare.
 Water for the Ivanhoe Plain section of the Project will be supplied from Lake Argyle and water for the Kingston Rest property will be sourced from a private dam.
-Sufficient water will be available for any Sandalwood Lots located in the Burdekin region of northern Queensland.

-57. The Manager of the Project will provide the irrigation system in accordance with silvicultural standards suitable for Sandalwood plantations.

-58. Each Grower will use their Sandalwood Lot(s) for the purpose of carrying on a business of cultivating and Harvesting Sandalwood Trees and selling the harvested timber.
+Sufficient water will be available for any Sandalwood Lots located in the Burdekin region of northern Queensland and the Douglas Daly region of the Northern Territory. - 56.
+The Manager of the Project will provide the irrigation system in accordance with silvicultural standards suitable for Sandalwood plantations. - 57.
+Each Grower will use their Sandalwood Lot(s) for the purpose of carrying on a business of cultivating and Harvesting Sandalwood Trees and selling the harvested timber.